 sudo apt-get update && sudo apt-get upgrade

-For Amazon Linux use the command bellow:
+For Amazon Linux use the command below:

 sudo yum update